MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/virtio_net_lib.rst

 The ``dao_virtio_net_desc_manage()`` API is used to manage the virtio descriptors.
-Application is expected to call this from a service core as frequently as possible to shadow descriptors between Host and Octeon memory.
+Application is expected to call this from a service core as frequently as possible to shadow descriptors between Host and DPU memory.

 .. code-block:: c